Further research projects

 Editing tools for digital epigraphy (EDEp)

-The DfG-funded project is working on an open-access publication platform for inscription editions and research data in the field of ancient epigraphy.
+The DFG-funded project is developing an open-access publication platform for editions of inscriptions and research data in the field of ancient epigraphy.